LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 This is where they get their name of index node since they are just an index in an array.
 Each file system has their own inode table, so this would mean two file systems on /dev/sda1 and /dev/sdb1 would contain different tables.
 Since this can lead to two identical inode numbers, the inode number is a combination of the device ID and the inode number.
+The inode number is an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device type and class.
 As a result, inodes can only ever reference files in their file system.
-The inode number is an incrementing 32-bit unsigned number while the device ID is split into a major and minor ID that defines the device type and class.
+This is important to know for hard links which directly use the inode number.
 Once the inode table has been created, its size can not be changed.
 Even if there is enough space on disk, if the maximum number of inodes is reach no more files can be created.
 The number of inodes in the array is determined by the total size on disk divided by the inode ratio.